osamakassimmohammed/FBscript/README.md

 # FBscript
-Get FB URLs &amp; ID
+Get FB URLs &amp; ID From HTML pages.

+The HTML must be saved localy